 - 9. Zoho Cliq — Best for small enterprises

 - 10. Hive — Best communication tool with email integration

 Find more project management software here.

 What Do You Think?

-How essential is a project communication plan for the success of a project?
-Do you think that project managers should always write a communication plan for projects, irrespective of size?
-Let me know your thoughts by leaving a comment!
+How essential is a project communication plan to the success of a project?
+Should project managers craft a communication plan for their projects, irrespective of size?
+Let us know your thoughts by leaving a comment!